grzegorzmazur/yacas/docs/reference_manual/univariate-polynomials.rst

    .. seealso:: :func:`Coef`, :func:`Monic`

 .. function:: Monic(poly)
+              Monic(poly, var)

    monic part of a polynomial

-   :param poly: a polynomial
-   :param var: a variable

-   This function returns the monic part of {poly}, regarded as a polynomial in the variable {var}.
+   This function returns the monic part of ``poly``, regarded as a polynomial in the variable ``var``.
 The monic part of a polynomial is the quotient of this polynomial by its leading coefficient.
 So the leading coefficient of the monic part is always one.
-If only one variable appears in the expression {poly}, it is obvious that it should be regarded as a polynomial in this variable and the first calling sequence may be used.
+If only one variable appears in the expression ``poly``, it is obvious that it should be regarded as a polynomial in this variable and the first calling sequence may be used.

    :Example: